The difference between a care home and a retirement village

 Care

-This is the easiest deciding factor to give a verdict on.
-One of the key reasons for going into a care home is the round the clock care that’s available.
+One of the key reasons for going into a care home is the round-the-clock care that’s available.
 Whilst there are various care options available within a retirement village, it’s not often as important a factor for residents of a retirement village and rarely would the care be as comprehensive as in a care home like ours.

 Independence

-This is the hardest factor to judge!
-Both retirement villages and care homes offer fantastic social environments (when social distancing rules are not in force) so which is better depends a lot on the individual circumstances within a particular care home or retirement village.
+Both retirement villages and care homes can offer strong social environments (when social distancing rules are not in force) so which is better depends a lot on the individual circumstances within a particular care home or retirement village.

 In our care home, many residents will socialise and interact with other residents on a daily basis, either at meal times or during the day perhaps during one of our many activities.
 These activities are organised by our team and there isn’t always the same option available in a retirement village, but as already stated there are options available and more independence to socialise when you want in a retirement village.